knpuniversity/FOSUserBundle/knpu/security-setup.md

 you can see that this is one of the routes we imported.
 Use a similar one for login: just copy the logout line, and change it to login.

 Nice!
 Go back, and refresh.
 Hit Logout!
 Woohoo!

-Let's see what this looks like in the database, and talk about roles.
+Next, let's see what this looks like in the database, and talk about roles.